 I know it is time consuming and it is easy to want to skip it, but getting a smooth finish takes a little work.
 I used 400 grit sand paper to smooth out my paint in between coats unless I made a mistake and had a larger bump to sand.
 Then I used 240 grit sand paper.

 - Always make sure to work in one area so that you are not painting into a space that has already begun to dry.
 Otherwise you will make brush marks in your paint that won’t dry smooth.

 - Use multiple thin coats rather than thick coats of paint.
 This will give you a smoother overall finish.

 I did not add a top coat to my paint because it wasn’t in a high traffic area.
 I did have to be careful not to scratch the paint for the first month or so after painting as the paint takes a while to fully cure.

 If the furniture you are painting will have heavy use, you will want to add a top coat such as a polyacrylic or water based topcoat to prevent the paint from scratching.
 Just make sure that the topcoat you choose doesn’t yellow as it ages.

 Finishing the Project

 I used three coats of paint on my dresser and I love how it turned out.
 I can hardly tell it was painted with a paintbrush.

 The color turned out perfectly and compliments the other furniture in our master bedroom.

 Need a few more ideas for your home?
 Check out these fun tutorials from the other bloggers from the group.
-Sara at the Inspired Decorator re-did these cute garden gnomes, Junette from Windmill & Protea made an awesome counter out of sheet vinyl, and Jaclyn from One Thousand Oaks made this great display from wooden spoons.
+Sara at the Inspired Decorator re-did these cute garden gnomes and Junette from Windmill & Protea made an awesome counter out of sheet vinyl.